 Chemistry graduates have pursued a variety of careers working at places such as:

 Most SBU students with a chemistry degree continue their education in various disciplines such as biochemistry, chemistry, forensic science, medicine or statistics at institutions including:

 The academics at SBU established the background in chemistry I need to be a successful forensic scientist.
 More than that, at SBU you receive an individualized education.
 Professors are readily available and students aren't just a number.

-The pre-health society is an open club for students who are interested in pursuing a career in a health-related field.
+Pre-Health Society is an open club for students who are interested in pursuing a career in a health-related field.
 The club meets once a month for group meetings, planning service events and hearing from guest speakers from various health fields.
-The club is a mix of all classes, giving younger students the chance to meet upperclassmen who can encourage them in their chosen fields and through the challenges of pursuing a career in a health field.
+The club is a mix of under and upperclassmen, giving younger students the chance to meet peers and mentors who can encourage them in their chosen fields and through the challenges of pursuing a health-related career.

 SBU chemistry students have the opportunity to apply for several privately funded departmental scholarships including: